MLStarter-2023Class/Africa---Financial-Inclusion-Project/data_sheet.md

 ## Motivation

-The main dataset was created to predict is person has bank account.
+The main dataset was created to predict if person has bank account.

 The source data was gathered by Finscope surveys ranging from 2016 to 2018 in four African countries - Kenya, Rwanda, Tanzania, and Uganda.